-This is a Japanese translation of Table 7 contained in the report on the results of the survey of children of childhood cancer survivors in the United States and Canada.
+This is the results of the survey of children of childhood cancer survivors in the United States and Canada.
 As in the case of the surveys targeting children of atomic bomb survivors, excess incidence of chromosome aberrations, Mendelian disorders and malformation was not observed.
-Based on the study on hereditary effects among laboratory mice, the International Commission on Radiological Protection (ICRP) estimates the doubling dose for hereditary disorders to be 1 Gy.
+Based on the study on heritable effects among laboratory mice, the International Commission on Radiological Protection (ICRP) estimates the doubling dose for hereditary disorders to be 1 Gy.
 However, these survey results do not show any increases in chromosome aberrations and Mendelian disorders expected from the average gonadal doses.

+Source:

-Source: Green DM et al: J Clin Oncol Vol.27, 2009: 2374-2381
+Green DM et al: J Clin Oncol Vol.27, 2009: 2374-2381.

-Included in this reference material on February 28, 2018
+Included in this reference material on February 28, 2018 Updated on March 31, 2019

-Effects
+Heritable Effects